tydev-new/BananaPeel/DESIGN.md

 *   **Decision:** All editing API calls are constrained by a single set of dimensions (`sessionImageDimensions`).
 *   **Rationale:** To prevent "generative drift" in the AI's output dimensions.

 ### 5.2.
-Mandatory, On-Demand API Client (`getGenAIClient`)
+Mandatory, On-Demand API Client
-*   **Decision:** The application now requires a user-provided API key.
-The Gemini API client is created just-in-time for each API call, and the service layer throws a specific error if no key is present.
+*   **Decision:** The Gemini API client is created just-in-time for each API call, using either the user-provided session key or the default app key.
-*   **Rationale:** This makes the key requirement explicit and robust.
-The error-handling mechanism allows the UI layer to react gracefully (by opening the settings modal) without tightly coupling the service and UI components.
+*   **Rationale:** This makes key management flexible and stateless at the service layer.
+The UI layer (`App.tsx`) is responsible for deciding which key to use, promoting a clear separation of concerns.

 ### 5.3.
-Abandoning Complex Mask Generation for "Describe-and-Box-Mask"
+Abandoning Complex Mask Generation for a Multi-Step Workflow
-*   **Decision:** All complex mask generation has been removed in favor of a simple, client-generated rectangular mask paired with a text description of the object.
+*   **Decision:** The initial approach of a single, complex mask generation API call was abandoned in favor of a more robust, multi-step process that combines a simpler AI mask generation with deterministic client-side validation, cleaning, and fallback logic.
-*   **Rationale:** The mask generation step was the most unreliable part of the workflow.
-This architecture makes mask generation 100% reliable and leverages the AI for contextual understanding, which it excels at.
+*   **Rationale:** A single AI call for mask generation proved to be a non-deterministic point of failure.
+The new multi-step architecture is significantly more resilient.
+It leverages the AI for what it's good at (generating a silhouette) but uses reliable client-side code to handle critical tasks like cleaning, scaling, and validation, including a guaranteed-to-work fallback to a simple box mask.
+This makes the entire deletion and modification workflow faster and more reliable.